petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 If the image is being injected into the gallery, you can assume that the image build was successful.
 However, the overall process failed because VM Image Builder was waiting for Azure Compute Gallery to complete the replication.

-Even though the build has failed, the replication continues.
-You can get the properties of the image version by checking the distribution `runOutput`.
+Even though the build failed, the replication continues.
+You can get the properties of the image version by checking the distribution `runOutput`:

 ```azurecli-interactive
 $runOutputName=<distributionRunOutput>